Trial Design Solutions

 Whether you are looking to bolster your findings to advance to the next phase of your study, understand the current unmet need under the existing standard of care or prevent adverse events – our highly qualified team of experts are your collaborative partners who work as an extension of your team.
 The Mediata AI team includes former members of the FDA, pharma and research community with regulatory, biostatistics, data science and medical oncology expertise.

-Our Research Hub
+Our Research Alliance

-About The Research Hub
+About The Research Alliance

-The Medidata Research Hub was created to work with key clinicians and researchers from academia, industry leaders, and leading data scientists to conduct cutting-edge research to improve the field’s understanding of therapies, most notably in immunotherapies such as CAR-T and bispecifics:
+The Medidata Research Alliance was created to work with key clinicians and researchers from academia, industry leaders, and leading data scientists to conduct cutting-edge research to improve the field’s understanding of therapies, most notably in immunotherapies such as CAR-T and bispecifics:

 Our historical clinical trial data is built upon over 20 years of approved and investigational products and can be leveraged to design and execute safer trials and advance scientific understanding.
 Our research topics commonly include: